microsoft/BotBuilder-Samples/samples/javascript_nodejs/21.luis-with-appinsights/README.md

 To learn how, see [Deploy your bot to Azure][40] for a complete set of deployment instructions.

 # View metrics
-- Learn how to use [PowerBI, use Azure Monitor queries and Visual Studio][42] to view Application Insights data
+- Learn how to use [PowerBI, use Azure Monitor queries and Visual Studio][42] to view Application Insights data.

 # Further reading
 - [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0)